 - If you are allergic to one food, you are more likely to be allergic to others

-For instance, if you have a history of allergic reactions to prawns, you’re likely to be allergic to crab, lobster, and crayfish as well.
+For instance, if you have a history of allergic reactions to prawn, you’re likely to be allergic to crab, lobster and crayfish as well.
 Doctors call this cross-reactivity.
-Furthermore, people who have a birch-pollen allergy may also react to hazelnuts, apples, carrots, and celery.
+Furthermore, people who have a birch-pollen allergy may also react to hazelnuts, apples, carrots and celery.
 And if you’re allergic to latex, you should watch out for bananas.

-- Some people suffer from exercise-induced food allergy
+- Some people suffer from an exercise-induced food allergy

 - Food allergies are incurable